joshhartigan/pleasant/DESCRIPTION.md

 addTwoNumbers cube 5, 2 // => 127
 ```

-Functions can be passed around like any other variable.
+Functions can be passed around like any other variable, when prefixed with an
+underscore `_`.
 An example of this is as a function parameter:

 ```
 fn apply = (f, a, b) ->
   f a
 end

-apply addTwoNumbers, 4, 2 // => 6
+apply _addTwoNumbers, 4, 2 // => 6
 ```

 As in JavaScript, if a parameter isn't specified in a function call, it is given